EYW wants your food photos!

 EYW wants your food stories!

-Where: We got our bacon butty in the spirit of said office worker, meaning at a random deli around the corner from where we were living, just at the Russell Square Tube station entrance.
-It’s a friendly place called Bar Centrale (020-7278-5249; 4 Bernard St., map), and it worked just fine for us.
+Where: We got our British bacon butty in the spirit of said office worker, meaning at a random deli around the corner from where we were living, just at the Russell Square Tube station entrance.
+It was a friendly place called Bar Centrale, though it's unfortunately shuttered since our visit.
+Please see alternative spots below.

 Order: A bacon sandwich (£2.20), which is also available on a round roll.
 Add an egg and cheese for a bit extra.
 Also on offer here are other standard Brit breakfasts, including cheap fry-ups and beans on toast, as well as a slew of lunch-menu baps, panini, toasted sandwiches, and baguette sandwiches.